amiltimore2016/comitizen_example/README.md

 ## What

-In order to enable a Changelog generation during the merge process we need to install conventional changelo and commitizen.
-The goal here is to facilitate users the generation of valid changelog messages during the git commit stage.
+In order to enable a Changelog generation during the merge process we need to install conventional changelog and commitizen.
+The main goal is to facilitate users the generation of valid changelog messages during the git commit stage.

 ## Environment